Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Published: May.
 11, 2023 at 8:46 AM CDT|Updated: 1 hour ago

-The Dallas Stars and Seattle Kraken play Thursday in Game 5 of the NHL Playoffs Second Round at American Airlines Center, starting at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The teams are tied up 2-2 in the series.
+Game 5 of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken meet on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The series is tied up 2-2.
 The Stars are favored (-190) against the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!